s-20/unnamed/SpecialAbilities.md

 - *Trait Requirement* - You may need to take one or more stack in a particular [Trait](Traits.md) or [Metatrait](MetaTraits.md).
 - *Connection Requirement* - Some Special Abilities require justification through [Connections](Connections.md); this might mean a Temporal Connection (Present at the Blue Event), a Personal Connection (Sensei Shi, Master of the Flying Fist), or anything else that makes sense in context.
 This will usually require a stack above 1.
 - *Complication Requirement* - The Special Ability might require you to take one or more Complications.
 For example, in the Marvel 616, Stigma: Mutant would be required if you got your powers from being a Mutant.
-- *Adjustment Point Requirement* - Finally, you might have to dedicate some or all of your [Adjustment Points](AdjustmentPoints.md) to gaining access to Special Abilities.
-It's usually best to use one of the preceeding methods instead of this one, but this might be aprropriate for buying individual Spells (Exploits, see below) or similar small additions.

 ## How Many do I Get?